neamax/MadTapChangelog/readme.md

     - Fixed Caching Issues after the recent update
 </span>
 <span>
-    - Fixed: Tap Button not displaying properly for some iPhone devices
+    - Fixed: Tap Button not displaying properly for some iPhone devices Tap Button not displaying properly for some iPhone devices Tap Button not displaying properly for some iPhone devices
 </span>

 <div class="horizontal-title" style="margin-top: 1vh; margin-bottom: 0;">